-If you do not wish the Foundation to trade your name in this manner, or if you do not want to receive any marketing or fundraising materials from the Foundation, you can contact us at Contact@AnsweringTTP.org at (416) 792-4656, or write us at Answering TTP Thrombotic Thrombocytopenic Foundation, 22 Prince George Dr., Toronto, ON M9A 1Y1.
+If you do not wish to receive any marketing or fundraising materials from the Foundation, you can contact us at Contact@AnsweringTTP.org, or write us at Answering TTP Thrombotic Thrombocytopenic Foundation, 22 Prince George Dr., Toronto, ON M9A 1Y1.
 Please allow up to 12 weeks for your request to be processed, as mail campaigns may already be in progress.

 The Foundation aims to ensure that any personal information provided is accurate, complete and current as required for the purposes for which the information is used.